LEAP-1 Mission

 Launching Expeditions for Aspiring Payloads

-LEAP-1 marks Dhruva Space’s first commercial endeavor on the P-30 satellite platform, hosting two In-Orbit Demonstration (IOD) missions: Akula Tech’s Nexus-01 with an advanced AI module, and Esper Satellites’ OTR-2 featuring a hyperspectral imager.
+LEAP-1 marks Dhruva Space’s first commercial endeavour on the P-30 satellite platform, hosting two In-Orbit Demonstration (IOD) missions: Akula Tech’s Nexus-01 mission comprising an advanced Artificial Intelligence (AI) module, and Akula Tech's Esperesso hyperspectral imager developed by Esper Satellites for OTR-2.

-Scheduled to launch aboard SpaceX’s Falcon 9 in Q3 2025, the mission represents a landmark Indo-Australian collaboration with growing U.S. support.
+Successfully launched via SpaceX’s Falcon 9 on 27 August 2025, the mission represents a landmark Indo-Australian collaboration.

 Read more!